AINxtGenDev/amar_max2_multiplayer_snake/README.md

 1. Enter your name and game room ID (or use the default)
 2. Wait for other players to join or start the game
+3. When ready, press the "Start Game" button to begin a 5-second countdown
+4. All players will see the synchronized countdown before gameplay begins
+5. After countdown, a 3-second grace period starts where collisions are disabled
-3. Control your snake with arrow keys (desktop) or touch controls (mobile)
+6. Control your snake with arrow keys (desktop) or touch controls (mobile)
-4. Collect food to grow your snake and score points
+7. Collect food to grow your snake and score points
-5. Avoid collisions with walls and other snakes
+8. Avoid collisions with walls and other snakes
-6. Last snake standing wins!
+9. Last snake standing wins!

 ## 👨‍💻 The Team